The Immaculate Conception requires an in-depth study of the Bible to understand. First let's address a common misconception:

 If Jesus had human blood in His veins, then it was defiled.
 His blood is perfect, pure and precious, untainted.
 However, the Catholic Church teaches a doctrine that puts a human element in our salvation - Mary.

 This gets to the heart of the question.
 Why would God create Jesus in a sinful human vessel?
-I believe the answer is that He didn't.
+We believe the answer is that He didn't.
 He purified the vessel.
 That is what the doctrine of the Immaculate Conception is all about.
 So our friend is mistaken about what we teach.

 Most Evangelical theologians teach that the virgin birth was necessary to separate Jesus from the sin of Adam.